wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554B/AHMAD IRFAN BIN AHMAD SHOBIRIN/README.md

 ---

-## 📘 **1.
-Objective**
+##  **Objective**

-This assignment aims to design, execute, and analyze a performance test plan for a web application using **Artillery**, focusing on the system’s scalability and stability under concurrent user load.
-The objective is to identify performance bottlenecks, measure key performance indicators (KPIs), and provide recommendations for improvement.
+To assess the DummyJSON API's stability and performance under various load scenarios.
+ To watch how the API reacts during the recovery, warm-up, and prolonged high load stages.
+ To find possible timeout problems or performance bottlenecks when traffic is high.
+ For performance analysis, response times, throughput, and error rates are measured.
 ---
 ## Tool & Test Selection Justification